 The product description of a fridge-freezer will usually outline the running costs of the machine.
 The annual running cost is displayed in kilowatt hours and you can work out how much it’ll cost you in pounds sterling by using an online electricity cost calculator.

 Though bear in mind that as energy prices change, so will the annual running costs.
-Retailers like AO and Currys also include details of the average annual cost to run within the description of the product.
+Retailers like Currys, John Lewis and AO also include details of the average annual cost to run within the description of the product.

 How long should a fridge-freezer last?

-AO’s fridge-freezer expert, Sophie Beckett-Smith, said, “Modern fridge-freezers which are correctly cleaned and looked after can expect to last 7-10 years.”
+AO’s fridge-freezer expert, Sophie Beckett-Smith, said, "Modern fridge-freezers that are correctly cleaned and looked after can expect to last 7-10 years."

 When should you replace your fridge-freezer?